sharetribe/flex-docs/src/docs/howto-events/set-up-and-use-zapier/index.md

 campaign of drip emails in Mailchimp.
 A new listing can be automatically posted to any of your marketplace’s social accounts.
 And so much more.

-## Connecting Zapier to Flex
+## Connecting Zapier to Sharetribe

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zUp4eZufKsk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-To take Zapier into use and connect it to Flex, you need:
+To take Zapier into use and connect it to Sharetribe, you need:

 - **An account at Zapier**.
 There is a free trial, but eventually, based on your usage, you may need a paid plan at Zapier.
-- **A Client ID and a Client Secret for the Integration API**, which you need to authorize Zapier to connect to your Flex account.
+- **A Client ID and a Client Secret for the Integration API**, which you need to authorize Zapier to connect to your Sharetribe account.
 You can create a Client ID and a Client Secret by adding a new application in Console > Build > Applications.
 - **An account for each third-party app you’d like to connect with.**

 ### 1. Register a Zapier-account